satwik36r/Blochchain-Cryptocurrencies/lab1/README.md

-Lab 1: Blockchain Storage and Mining on Campus
+ Blockchain Storage and Mining on Campus
 ===

 In this lab, you are given the initial state that a custom Blockchain network of several miners is hosted on an on-campus machine which has been running for several days before the class.
 The Blockchain machine also runs a daemon that periodically instructs some miner to conduct transactions with other miners.